nishantp22/gymkhana-elections-dapp/README.md

 ### 3.2.
 Accessing the DApp

-1. Open the DApp in your web browser by loading the index.html file.
+1. The front-end of the DApp is hosted on https://gymkhanaelections.netlify.app/.
+Open this link.
+Else, open `index.html` from the frontend folder.
 2. Click the "Connect to MetaMask Account" button to connect your MetaMask wallet to the DApp.
 3. A prompt from MetaMask will appear to allow the DApp access to your Ethereum account.
 Accept the request.